pic

 Approaches to Conditional Statements

-Conditional statements can be evaluated eagerly or lazily.
-To illustrate this distinction, let's consider a simple example where we need to compute the result 1 + 1, but only if some condition C is met.
-A lazy approach first evaluates whether C holds true, before proceeding with the computation of 1 + 1.
-Thus, the operation is deferred until it's confirmed that C is satisfied.
-In contrast, an eager approach computes 1 + 1, regardless of whether C is satisfied or not.
-After this, if C turns out to be false, the computation remains unused.
+Specifically, conditional statements can be evaluated either eagerly or lazily.
+To illustrate, let's consider the computation of 1 + 1 but only if certain condition C is met.
+A lazy approach evaluates whether C holds true, before proceeding with the computation of 1 + 1.
+Thus, the operation is deferred until it's confirmed that C holds.
+In contrast, an eager approach computes 1 + 1, regardless of whether C is satisfied.
+If C turns out to be false, the computation remains unused.

-In Julia, whether a conditional statement is evaluated lazily or eagerly depends on the method used to compute it.
-Next, we explore this topic in more detail.
+In Julia, whether a conditional statement is evaluated lazily or eagerly depends on how it's written.
+Next, we explore this nuance in more detail.

 ifelse vs if